 Academic leader and political science scholar Harold W. Stanley became SMU’s vice president for executive affairs in February 2016.
-Previously he served as vice president for academic affairs and provost ad interim, and as an SMU associate provost.
+Previously he served as vice president for Academic Affairs and provost ad interim, and as an SMU associate provost.

 Professor Stanley holds the Geurin-Pettus Distinguished Chair in American Politics and Political Economy in the Department of Political Science in Dedman College at SMU.
-The focus of his research and teaching at SMU has been within American government—southern politics, Latino politics, and presidential elections.
+The focus of his research and teaching at SMU has been within American government – Southern politics, Latino politics, and presidential elections.

 Born and raised in Enterprise, Alabama, Professor Stanley attended public schools there.
 He received a Bachelor of Arts degree from Yale in 1972, graduating honors with exceptional distinction in political science and magna cum laude.
-He was awarded a Rhodes Scholarship to study at Oxford University (Worcester College) from 1972–1975, gaining a Masters of Philosophy in Politics.
+He was awarded a Rhodes Scholarship to study at Oxford University (Worcester College) from 1972–1975, gaining a Master of Philosophy in Politics.
 He returned to Yale to earn a Ph.D. in Political Science in 1981.

-Professor Stanley has testified often as an expert witness in federal court cases on voting rights and redistricting, serving on four occasions as the federal court’s own expert.
+Professor Stanley has testified as an expert witness in federal court cases on voting rights and redistricting, serving on four occasions as the federal court’s own expert.

 At SMU Professor Stanley has been a member of the Executive Board for the John Goodwin Tower Center for Public Policy and International Affairs since 2003, chaired the Honors Task Force (2006–2007), served on the General Education Review Committee (2007–2009), and co-chaired the Faculty/Staff Steering Committee in the Second Century Campaign (2009–2010).